 Fronhofer boasts an impressive wrestling resume including All-America honors at the University of Pittsburgh, as well as also being a member of the US national team in 2009.

-In continuing to build on the foundation of success Fronhofer created during his first two seasons, the Lions shined on the national level all season.
+In continuing to build on the foundation of success Fronhofer created during his first two seasons, the Lions shined on the national level all year.
 As a team, Columbia knocked off Michigan State in dual action, 16-15, the first win over a Big Ten opponent since 1911.
-At Midlands, Columbia's three placewinners were led by Shane Hughes' (174 pounds) runner-up finish, the best finish ever for a Lion at the prestigous event.
+At Midlands, Columbia's three placewinners were led by Shane Hughes' (174) runner-up finish, the best finish ever for a Lion at the prestigous event.
 In the friendly confines of the Blue Gym, Columbia posted a 5-0 record in front of its home crowd to finish the dual season 8-6 and 5-5 in the EIWA.
 At the conference championship tournament, six wrestlers earned a spot on the podium, led by first-year Markus Scheidel, who took runner-up honors at 157 pounds.
-Scheidel, along with Hughes, Josh Houldsworth (165 pounds) and Zack Hernandez (184 pounds) each earned bids to the NCAA Championships in Oklahoma City.
+Scheidel, along with Hughes, Josh Houldsworth (165) and Zack Hernandez (184) each earned bids to the NCAA Championships in Oklahoma City.

 In just his second year at the helm of Columbia wrestling, Fronhofer led the Lions to arguably the most successful season in the rich history of the program.
 At the EIWA Championships, four Lions punched automatic bids to the NCAA, with three grapplers reaching the finals of their respective weight classes.
 Not since 1912 has Columbia been represented in three EIWA weight class finals.
-Steve Santos '13CC (149 pounds), Jake O'Hara '13CC (157 pounds) Josh Houldsworth '14CC (165 pounds) and Matt Bystol '14CC (133 pounds) each earned auto bids to the NCAA Wrestling Championships in Des Moines, Iowa, with Santos winning his weight class to become the 19th individual EIWA Champion in program history.
+Steve Santos '13CC (149), Jake O'Hara '13CC (157) Josh Houldsworth '14CC (165) and Matt Bystol '14CC (133) each earned auto bids to the NCAA Wrestling Championships in Des Moines, Iowa, with Santos winning his weight class to become the 19th individual EIWA Champion in program history.

 Columbia also reached program marks at the NCAA Championships, as Stephen West '13CC joined his four teammates at the tournament when he received a wildcard selection from the NCAA.
 The five wrestlers competing at the NCAA Championships matched the program record set in 2005.
 Three wrestlers advanced past the opening day of the tournament - Santos, West and Bystol - but it would be Santos who would etch his name into the Columbia wrestling record books.
 The Brick, N.J. native defeated Minnesota's Dylan Ness in the third-place match on the final day of competition, becoming the highest place-finisher in Columbia history.
 Following the tournament, Santos was recognized by Flo Wrestling as the Most Improved Division I wrestler in the nation.